What does a Cloud Engineer do?

 How to become a Cloud Engineer?

-Here are five key steps to guide you on your path to becoming a Cloud Engineer:
+Here are five steps to become a Cloud Engineer:

-- Get a solid education: Start with a degree in computer science or a related field.
-This provides a strong foundation in programming and IT concepts.
+- Get a degree in computer science or a related field.

 How long does it take to become a Cloud Engineer?